-Economic Theory (8 credits) ECON 60600, ECON 60700, ECON 61500 and one from ECON 60900, ECON 61000 or ECON 61400 Quantitative Methods (10 credits) AGEC 65100, AGEC 65200, ECON 67000 or equivalent (STAT 51600 or STAT 51900), AGEC 65400 Policy Analysis (3 credits) MS thesis Macroeconomics (2 or 3 credits) AGEC 62500 (3) or ECON 60800 (2)
+Economic Theory (8 credits) ECON 60600, ECON 60700, ECON 60900, and ECON 61500 Quantitative Methods (10 credits) AGEC 65100, AGEC 65200, ECON 67000 or equivalent (STAT 51600 or STAT 51900), AGEC 65400

-2 A student's advisory committee approves the plan of study.
-Determination of whether a particular course is appropriate for a plan of study rests with the student's major professor, the Graduate Program Chair and the Department Head.
-Additional special requirements apply in the case of the Professional MS in International Agribusiness.
+2 A student's advisory committee approves the Plan of Study.
+Determination of whether a particular course is appropriate for a Plan of Study rests with the student's major professor, the Graduate Program Chair and the Department Head.
+Additional special requirements may apply in the case of the Professional MS in International Agribusiness.
 Check with the Graduate Coordinator for details.

 3 Students should consult MyPurdue for prerequisites and consult with instructors before enrolling in advanced courses.
+The PhD electives listing contains other courses that may be taken with permission as electives by MS students.